 State and local governments use a range of policies that help finance and support redevelopment, including allocating funds from federal programs such as Community Development Block Grants (CDBG), the Choice Neighborhood Initiative, and the Opportunity Zones program.
 However, promising innovations and solutions may be limited if programs are insufficiently flexible.
 For example, rural areas have limited access to CDBG funds.
 Initiatives that serve wide geographical areas and offer significant benefits to residents with low incomes may not qualify to receive federal funding.

 Eminent domain—eminent domain is the authority of government to take over private property for a public purpose, with Constitutionally-mandated “just compensation” for the property owner.

-The use of eminent domain can have a profound impact on those who are displaced, who are more likely to be older adults, people with low incomes, or members of racial or ethnic groups that have experienced discrimination.
+The use of eminent domain can have a profound impact on those who are displaced.
+They are more likely to be older adults, people with low incomes, or members of racial or ethnic groups that have experienced discrimination.
 Displacement can be particularly problematic for older adults, who may have longstanding social ties and informal support systems in their community and for whom relocation is frequently physically or economically difficult.